 There’s no better place in the city than Golden Gate Park to enjoy the great outdoors.

-It’s filled with tons of museums, gardens, playgrounds, trails, recreation areas, picnic areas, monuments, and many more spread through over 1,000 acres of delightful urban green space.
+It’s filled with dozens of gardens, playgrounds, trails, recreation areas, picnic areas, monuments, and many more spread through over 1,000 acres of delightful urban green space.

 California Academy of Sciences